 - Brads, Velcro Dots, or hole punch and ribbons for closure

 Step One: Cut paper using the printable pattern or SVG cut file.

-Cut out the free printable pattern.
+PDF PATTERN: Cut out the free printable pattern.
 You can download the pattern (at the end of this post).
 If you are using the PDF pattern, cut out the pattern pieces and trace them onto the backside of your decorative paper.
-Draw in the fold lines using a ruler and pencil.
+Use the pattern as a guide for the fold lines.
 Cut each piece out, using an X-Acto knife and cutting matte to cut out the heart window.

 Step Two: Score the fold lines.

 Next, score all of the fold lines.
 I love using a scoring board and stylus for this to get nice crisp fold lines.
 Score lines are built into the SVG file, just make sure to follow the directions in Step One.
 The score lines will initially show up as cut lines until you change them.
 I usually go over the score lines from my Cricut with the scoring board and stylus.

 Attach clear plastic to the back of each heart window.
 I use craft plastic, which works really well for treat boxes.
 Cut a square slightly larger than the heart but not too big that it will cover your fold lines.
 Attach with a glue stick or a tape runner.

 Step Four: Fold and assemble the box.

 Adhere the two pieces together using a glue stick or tape runner.
 Fold in the bottom of the box as shown in the pictures below.